Apteco/py-apteco/docs/source/tutorials/tutorial_08.rst

 but we are applying it to a `Policies` data grid.

 .. note::
-    The selection's table must be a 'related' table
-    – either an ancestor or descendant.
+    The selection's table must be the same as the data grid, or a 'related' table – either an ancestor or descendant.

 Again, you can build the data grid from the selection itself, but this time you will need to use the `table` parameter